-Certain amounts owed to group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest based on LIBOR.
+Certain amounts owed to group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest based on a benchmark rate.
 Other amounts owed to group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and are none interest bearing.